 Until 2013, the exchange of students, doctoral students and employees of the University of Warsaw was effected within the frames of Erasmus and Erasmus Mundus programmes.
 The latter promoted academic exchange between the European universities and those from other continents.
 In 2014, a new programme was introduced – Erasmus+, replacing all previous programmes.
-The University of Warsaw has already received the Erasmus+ European Charter for Higher Education (ECHE), in other words, the right to take part in the new programme.
-The details of the offer will soon be known.
+In December 2013 University of Warsaw was awarded with the Erasmus Charter for Higher Education for the whole period of the Erasmus+ programme (2014-2020).